Women in WWE: Reception

-While Stephanie McMahon credited Triple H and Vince McMahon as the creators of the Women's Revolution, wrestler Gail Kim countered that Total Nonstop Action Wrestling (now Impact Wrestling) was the promotion where the Women's Revolution began.
-Former WWE wrestler Maria Kanellis was critical of how WWE portrays women, stating that feels more like a "promotional tactic".
+While Stephanie McMahon credited Triple H and Vince McMahon as the creators of the Women's Revolution, wrestler Gail Kim countered that Total Nonstop Action Wrestling was the promotion where the Women's Revolution began.
+Former WWE wrestler Maria Kanellis was critical of how WWE portrays women, stating that it feels more like a "promotional tactic".
 After being released in 2021, Mickie James said that one WWE executive told her: "Women's wrestling doesn't make money" in response to her push for a second all-female pay-per-view or an all-female branded show.

 Promotional pushes

 The popularity of the women of WWE has resulted in various cross-promotions.
 Various female talent in WWE have posed in Playboy, others have appeared in commercials for WWE and non-WWE products as well as men's interest magazines.

 Women in WWE would participate in annual photoshoots every year, travelling to a foreign destination.
 The photoshoot would be followed by a magazine, featuring photos from the shoot as well as a television special or video release of highlights from the shoot.
 The first initial annual photoshoot was in 1999 in Santa Fe, New Mexico, which was promoted through video release by WWE entitled Come Get Some: The Women of the WWF.
 Debra, Chyna, Sable, Tori, Jacqueline, Terri Runnels, Ivory, Luna Vachon, and Ryan Shamrock were part of the photoshoot and promotional material.